siddharthksah/siddharthksah/README.md

 --->

-- 🔭 I currently work as a Sr. Research Engineer @ Visual Computing Group, SUTD Singapore.
+- 🔭 I am currently working as a Sr. Research Engineer @ Visual Computing Group, SUTD Singapore.

 - 🤙 I expertise in building AI pipelines from ideation to production - fast.